-When Pennsylvania passed their own confiscation law, James Rankin allegedly buried a hoard of gold and silver on this property in early 1778.
+When Pennsylvania passed its own confiscation law, James Rankin allegedly buried a hoard of gold and silver on this property in early 1778.

 Interesting side note.
 The William Penn family might have been the biggest losers of the American Revolution.
-It was during this time that Pennsylvania assumed control over more than 20 million acres belonging to the Penn family.
-In exchange, the state provided £130,000 in compensation only a tenth of its true value.
+During this time, Pennsylvania assumed control over more than 20 million acres belonging to the Penn family.
+In exchange, the state provided £130,000 in compensation, only a tenth of its true value.

 You might be wondering what strategic value York held.

 It just so happened that the city was home to the Second Continental Congress.
-With the British poised to invade Philadephia in late September 1777, Congress had fled.
+Congress had fled with the British poised to invade Philadephia in late September 1777.
 They took up residence in York beginning September 30, 1777, after a brief stay in Lancaster on September 27.
 Congress met in York’s courthouse until June 27, 1778.

 While there, they drafted and ratified the Articles of Confederation, declared the first Thanksgiving, and used the term “United States of America” for the first time.